ethaniebbert/max-armor-heading/README.md

   spot in the UAH SWIRLL lot but can be overwritten for each deployment.
 - Azimuths are geodetic bearings on the WGS84 ellipsoid, measured clockwise from true north, computed with [pyproj](https://pyproj4.github.io/pyproj/).
-- The window scales its text and input sizes as you resize it.

 ## Install